grol-io/grol/README.md

 - Introduced errors sooner, it's sort of obviously needed

 - Put handling of return/error once at the top instead of peppered all over

+- Make all the Eval functions receiver methods on State instead of passing environment around